Accessibility Statement

 We will regularly monitor the accessibility of the website and ensure our team and web developers keep up to date with the latest accessibility best practice.

 Along with providing regular training to those administering the site.
-We also plan to continue to work with our external partners to improve the accessibility of some of our forms.

 We are also talking with suppliers to resolve any identified accessibility issues where we do not have direct control over their product.
 We will ensure that any future systems we purchase adhere to web accessibility guidelines.